Manchester United news: Ole Gunnar Solskjaer overwhelmed by 'phenomenal' United structure as club weigh up January additions | Goal.com

 Mourinho voiced his discontent at the club's reluctance to back him in the transfer market on several occassions last year, but Solskjaer claims he has been impressed by the amount of work going into recruitment behind the scenes.

-United have been linked with a number of players in recent weeks, with speculation suggesting that a new centre-back could be on the agenda, and Solskjaer believes the club will have known their next targets for some time.
+United have been linked with a number of players in recent weeks, with speculation suggesting that a new centre-back could be on the agenda, and Solskjaer believes the club will have had a good idea of their next targets for some time.

 "The club’s probably had a plan, you don’t just plan the next day and next month but this transfer window has probably been planned since the summer and year before, the next transfer window, the structure is phenomenal," claimed the United boss.